33eyes/data-science-notes/README.md

-# My data science notes
+# Data science notes
-Notes and thoughts on data science, with code examples.
+Notes on data science, with code examples.